Boat Issues May Complicate Wabanaki Campground Conversion

 In a March 6 letter, DES told Salvati he would need to provide evidence within 30 days that the current docks have existed “in their present location, configuration and dimension since 1978.”
 The case was turned over to a DES regional inspector on April 2.

-In a phone call with Ossipee Lake Alliance this week, Salvati said he is no long trying to document the number of pre-existing docks, and instead intends to apply for approval of whatever number of docks DES will allow at the site.
+In a phone call with Ossipee Lake Alliance this week, Salvati said he is no longer trying to document the number of pre-existing docks, and instead intends to apply for approval of whatever number of docks DES will allow at the site.

 He said he is waiting for DES to schedule a discussion with him about his options before he submits a formal application.
 He said there are six boat docks in the lake this year in addition to the 31 moorings.